-Squarespace is one of the most popular website builders in the market today and if you’re looking to quickly build a website, this is one of the best site builders you’ll find.
-It’s easy to use, affordable, and offers powerful features (and it’s not complicated like WordPress).
+Squarespace is one of the most popular website builders in the market today and if you’re looking for a simple step-by-step Squarespace guide to quickly build a website, this article is for you.
+Squarespace is easy to use, affordable, and offers powerful features (and it’s not complicated like WordPress).

 The best part about Squarespace is that anybody can use it, so it’s a safe bet for those who don’t know how to build a website.
 What’s most appealing about the site builder is that it has pre-designed modern templates for almost everything – site themes, elements, blocks, etc.

 Whether you want to create a simple blog or run an online store, you can easily build a website using Squarespace.

 In this Squarespace tutorial, we will show you how to use Squarespace to create a website, with plenty of videos and screenshots to help you along the way.

 Creating a website with Squarespace is pretty straightforward.
 The first thing you need to do is head over to Squarespace and click on the ‘Get Started’ button.
 Simple!

 Squarespace’s pricing plans range from $12-$40/month, and if you’re paying on a monthly basis, you might have to pay a bit more.
 But you don’t have to worry about this right now.
 Squarespace offers a 14-day free trial where you can check out the website builder and its features and decide if it fits your requirements.

 Once you click on the ‘Get Started’ button, you’ll be prompted to answer some questions about your business or website.
 Although these answers don’t really affect your site-building experience, they’ll help Squarespace offer more personalized recommendations based on your business, interests, and goals.

 If you don’t want to answer these questions and skip right to the site templates you can simply click on the ‘Skip’ button.

 Squarespace has some really modern and beautiful website templates that you can choose from.
 You don’t have to pay additionally for any template – everything is included in your subscription.